juacie/android_viewsonic/README.md

         - There should be radio buttons to adjust the refresh rate for digital clocks.
         - Display the time for different countries in a two-column scrollable grid layout
         - If the list has not been retrieved and no digital clocks are available, show “No data” atthe center of the screen.
-        - Users can click on any digital clock to display it as a floating window that overlaysother apps and can be dragged.
+        - Users can click on any digital clock to display it as a floating window that overlays other apps and can be dragged.
          ![alt text](image/image-1.png)

         Bonus :
-        Try to keep the floating digital clock window alive even after the userremoves your Android app from the recent apps list.
+        Try to keep the floating digital clock window alive even after the user removes your Android app from the recent apps list.
         - Implement any business logic you find appropriate based on the UI wireframe.
     - Setting
         ![alt text](image/image-2.png)